Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have demonstrated promising results across various tasks \cite{krizhevsky2012imagenet,redmon2016you}, prompting concerns about AI security as these networks are increasingly deployed in our daily lives.
-A single erroneous prediction could lead to catastrophic consequences.
-For example, the Overload attack can significantly inflate the inference time of detecting objects for self-driving systems \cite{chen2023overload}, while even minor typos in input prompts can cause large language models (LLMs) to produce unexpected responses \cite{zhu2023promptbench}.
+Deep neural networks (DNNs) have achieved remarkable success across a wide range of tasks \citep{krizhevsky2012imagenet,redmon2016you}, driving their adoption in increasingly sensitive applications.
+As a result, concerns over the security and robustness of these models have become more urgent, as even a single erroneous prediction can have serious consequences.
+For example, the Overload attack can significantly inflate the inference time of detecting objects for edge devices \citep{chen2023overload}, and even minor typos in prompts can cause large language models to behave unpredictably \citep{zhu2023promptbench}.
+Among the most critical threats are adversarial attacks, which add imperceptible perturbations to inputs, leading DNNs to make incorrect predictions.
+These vulnerabilities have been demonstrated across various domains \citep{szegedy2013intriguing,carlini2018audio,li2018textbugger}, highlighting the urgent need for more robust and explainable AI models.

-The focus of this paper is to design robust DNNs that can defend against adversarial attacks, which aim to create perturbations in inputs that are imperceptible to humans but can mislead DNNs.
-Previous studies have revealed the existence of adversarial examples in diverse domains, such as image pixels \cite{szegedy2013intriguing}, audio data \cite{carlini2018audio}, and textual content \cite{li2018textbugger}.
-Consequently, exploring the vulnerabilities of DNNs and developing theoretically grounded explainable AI is crucial for ensuring the reliability of DNN-based applications.

-Adversarial training \cite{madry2017towards} has proven to be an effective strategy for enhancing the robustness of DNNs.
-It achieves this by generating adversarial examples on the fly during the training phase and optimizing the model's weights to minimize the losses caused by these examples.
-Recent studies have shown that robustness can be further improved by introducing additional examples from other datasets \cite{carmon2019unlabeled} or using generative models \cite{gowal2021improving, wang2023better} to cover low-frequency data.
-Despite the promising improvements in robustness, training costs increase significantly due to the demand for additional data, which can be up to 20 to 100 times larger than the original dataset.
-This poses a trade-off between training cost and robustness.
-The concern over high computational costs becomes a significant obstacle in deploying robust DNN-based applications, especially in fields like medicine, autonomous driving systems, and other areas where human lives are at stake.
+Adversarial training \citep{madry2017towards} has proven to be an effective strategy for enhancing the robustness of DNNs by generating adversarial examples during training and optimizing model weights to minimize the losses caused by these examples.
+Despite promising results, no certified models have been deployed commercially due to prohibitive computational requirements.
+Recent studies have shown that robustness can be further improved by introducing additional examples from other datasets \citep{carmon2019unlabeled} or using generative models \citep{gowal2021improving, wang2023better} to cover low-frequency data.
+However, these approaches require datasets 100 or more times larger than the original, which significantly escalates computational demands by orders of magnitude.
+This creates a critical trade-off between training cost and robustness, presenting a significant obstacle to deploying robust DNN-based applications commercially are at stake.